 \begin{lemma} For any Liouvillian $\L$ and operator $\hA$, we have the partial ordering

 \end{lemma} \begin{proof} The positive semidefinitenesss of the operator

 is equivalent to the partial ordering \eqref{eq:LAordering}. \end{proof}

-Based on these two lemmas, the non-positivity of the $\L$-eigenvalue real parts as stated in Prop.~\ref{prop:nonPositive} can be established as follows: Suppose that $\L$ has an eigenvalue $\lambda^*$.
-Then, for finite-dimensional Hilbert spaces, $\lambda$ is also an eigenvalue of $\L^\dag$ \footnote{Note that this is in general only true for finite-dimensional Hilbert spaces.
+Based on these two lemmas, the non-positivity of the $\L$-eigenvalue real parts for systems with a finite-dimensional Hilbert space (Prop.~\ref{prop:nonPositive-finite}) can be established as follows: Suppose that $\L$ has an eigenvalue $\lambda$.
+The complex conjugate $\lambda^*$ is then an eigenvalue of $\L^\dag$ \footnote{Note that this is in general only true for finite-dimensional Hilbert spaces.
 For example, the Liouvillian for the model in Eq.~\eqref{eq:example-b} has a left eigenvector $\id$ with eigenvalue $0$ (trace conservation), but no steady state, i.e., no corresponding right eigenvector.}.
 Let $\hA$ denote the corresponding eigenvector of $\L^\dag$ such that

 Employing Lemma~\ref{prop:lemma2}, we have

 The operator $\hA^\dag\hA$ is positive semidefinite and can be diagonalized such that